PhilippVn/DesktopPet/README.md

 You can also change the window size to fit your Desktop Pet.

 The mouseclick category is a special category that must only consist of exactly one state that is switched to whenever you click your Desktop Pet.

+Be sure to also change the window size in the config.json to fit your frames (otherwise the window will not show)